AdityaChaudhry23/100DaysOfCodeInRust/README.md

 Then I completed Chapter 2 on creating a guessing game and adding colours to print statement.\
 Then at last, I learn and implemented how basic programming fundamentals work in Rust like Variables, Data Types, Conditionals and Functions.\
 Overall Completed 3 Chapters from Rust Lang Book.\

+### Day 2
+Took a whole day to properly understand how Ownership system works in rust.\
+Implemented strucs in Ruts.\